-- months request (($\frac{\text{from the department of }}{\text{licensing}}$)) an abstract of the petitioner's driving record; (($\frac{\text{and}}{\text{ond}}$)) - (2) At least once every month make contact with the petitioner ((or with any agency to which the petitioner has been directed for treatment as a part of the deferral)) until treatment is completed; - (3) Review the petitioner's criminal history at a minimum of every 90 days until the end of the deferral period; and - (4) Report known violations of supervision or law and noncompliance with conditions of the deferred prosecution to the court within five business days or as soon as practicable. - Sec.
-26. RCW 46.20.355 and 2020 c 330 s 8 are each amended to read as follows: - (1) Upon receipt of an abstract indicating a deferred prosecution has been granted under RCW 10.05.060, or upon receipt of a notice of conviction of RCW 46.61.502 or 46.61.504, the department of licensing shall issue notice that 45 days after receipt, the person must apply for a probationary license, and order the person to surrender any nonprobationary Washington state driver's license that may be in his or possession. ((The department shall revoke the license, permit, or privilege to drive of any person who fails to surrender it as required by this section for one year, unless the license has been previously surrendered to the department, a law enforcement officer, or a court, or the person has completed an affidavit of lost, stolen, destroyed, or previously surrendered license, such revocation to take effect thirty days after notice is given of the requirement for license surrender.)) - (2) The department shall place a person's driving privilege in probationary status as required by RCW 10.05.060 or 46.61.5055 for a period of five years from the date the probationary status is required to go into effect. - (3) Following receipt of an abstract indicating a deferred prosecution has been granted under RCW 10.05.060, or upon reinstatement or reissuance of a driver's license suspended or revoked as the result of a conviction of RCW 46.61.502 or 46.61.504, the department shall require the person to obtain a probationary license in order to operate a motor vehicle in the state of Washington, except as otherwise exempt under RCW 46.20.025.
-The department shall not issue the probationary license unless the person is otherwise qualified for licensing, and the person must renew the probationary license on the same cycle as the person's regular license would have been renewed until the expiration of the fiveyear probationary status period imposed under subsection (2) of this section. - (4) If a person is eligible for full credit under RCW 46.61.5055(9)(b)(ii) and, by the date specified in the notice issued under RCW 46.20.245, has completed the requirements under RCW 46.20.311 and paid the fee under subsection (5) of this section, the department shall issue a probationary license on the date specified in the notice with no further action required of the person.
+- the probation department to supervise the petitioner.
+In a jurisdiction without a probation department, the court may appoint an appropriate person or agency to supervise the petitioner.
+A supervisor appointed under this section shall be required to do at least the following: - (1) If the charge for which deferral is granted relates to operation of a motor vehicle, at least once every ((six))three months request ((from the department of licensing)) an abstract of the petitioner's driving record; ((and)) - (2) At least once every month make contact with the petitioner (($\frac{1}{2}$) with any agency to which the petitioner has been directed for treatment as a part of the deferral)) until treatment is completed; - (3) Review the petitioner's criminal history at a minimum of every 90 days until the end of the deferral period; and - (4) Report known violations supervision or law and noncompliance with conditions of the deferred prosecution to the court within five business days or as soon as practicable. - Sec.
+26. RCW 46.20.355 and 2020 c 330 s 8 are each amended to read as follows: - (1) Upon receipt of an abstract indicating a deferred prosecution has been granted under RCW 10.05.060, or upon receipt of a notice of conviction of RCW 46.61.502 or 46.61.504, the department of licensing shall \underline{issue} notice that 45 days after receipt, the person must apply for a probationary license, and order the person to surrender any nonprobationary Washington state driver's license that may be in his or her possession. ((The department shall revoke the license, permit, or privilege to drive of any person who fails to surrender it as required by this section for one year, unless the license has been previously surrendered to the department, a law enforcement officer, or a court, or the person has completed an affidavit of lost, stolen, destroyed, or previously surrendered license, such revocation to take effect thirty days after notice is given of the requirement for license surrender.)) - (2) The department shall place a person's driving privilege in probationary status as required by RCW 10.05.060 or 46.61.5055 for a period of five years from the date the probationary status is required to go into effect. - (3) Following receipt of an abstract indicating a deferred prosecution has been granted under RCW 10.05.060, or upon reinstatement or reissuance of a driver's license suspended or revoked as the result of a conviction of RCW 46.61.502 or 46.61.504, the department shall require the person to obtain a probationary license in order to operate a motor vehicle in the state of Washington, except as otherwise exempt under RCW 46.20.025.
+The department shall not issue the probationary license unless the person is otherwise qualified for licensing, and the person must renew the probationary license on the same cycle as the person's regular license would have been renewed until the expiration of the fiveyear probationary status period imposed under subsection (2) of this section.

+(4) If a person is eligible for full credit under RCW 46.61.5055(9) (b) (ii) and, by the date specified in the notice issued under RCW 46.20.245, has completed the requirements under RCW 46.20.311 and paid the fee under subsection (5) of this section, the department shall issue a probationary license on the date specified in the notice with no further action required of the person.